sfnewzgirl/email-picker-rails/README.md

 #### A note about unique nonces

-Token.generate currently does a look up to see if a matching nonce has already been created before saving the newly generated nonce.
-I recognize that there is a timing issue with this approach since the look up and save do not happen simultaneously.
-However, for the scope of this project I felt like this is a good first step of preventing randomly generated, matching nonce's from getting created.
+I used a UUID as a first step to crete unique nonces.
+Token.generate currently does a search to see if a matching nonce has already been created before saving the newly generated nonce.
+This is a good first step to prevent randomly generated, matching nonces from getting created.
+However, I recognize that there is a potential for that to happen since the look up and the save do not happen simultaneously.
+However, for the scope of this project I felt like this is a good first step to reduce the liklihood of two matching nonces being randomly generated.

 ##### Token consume: